Magnetism in Gemstones

 An Effective Tool and Method for Gem Identification

-Both shapes of Chrysoprase shown here, faceted and domed cabochon, show strong magnetic responses when the Floatation Method is used.
+Both shapes of Chrysoprase shown here, faceted and domed cabochon, show a strong magnetic response when the Floatation Method is used.

 A Large Garnet (11.5ct) Drags